oslabs-beta/moat/README.md

 1. Create an AWS account and set up your IAM roles.
    - While all actions *can* be done in the root user’s account, it is *NOT* recommended to use the root user for anything other than setting up IAM roles.
    - Set up a user group with the AdministratorAccess policy and set up any additional IAM user roles from there.
-Use the rule of least-privilege for granting permissions.
+Use the rule of [least-privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) for granting permissions.
 2. Create a kubernetes cluster on AWS using EKS.
-Once the kubernetes cluster has been spun up, you will be use AWS’s console or the AWS CLI to add, edit, and stop deployments.
+Once the kubernetes cluster has been spun up, you will be use AWS’s console or the [AWS CLI](https://docs.aws.amazon.com/cli/) to add, edit, and stop deployments.
 3. Create a Docker image of your application (or use the example CodeForge app in our repo).
 4. Push your image to either ECR or Docker Hub.
 Remember the repo and organization name, it will be important when creating the .yaml files for deploying the EC2 instance to our k8s cluster.
-5. Deploy your application to AWS EC2 instance using elasticbeanstalk, or your preferred method.
+5. Deploy your application to AWS EC2 instance using Elastic Beanstalk, or your preferred method.
 6. Set up your database with RDS, deploy your own database to the cluster, or use your preferred method.
 7. Deploy your EC2 instance and database to your Kubernetes cluster.
 8. Configure nginx-ingress controller to serve EC2 instance through an external URI.
 Make sure that the ports being exposed are the same ports being used by your application (CodeForge uses port 3000).